 1. Self touch

-2. Object touch (i.e. Willbarger brushing protocol, vibration, dragging on blanket, ball pit, rolling therapy ball over child)
+2. Object touch (i.e. Willbarger brushing protocol, vibration, pulling child on blanket, ball pit, rolling therapy ball over child)

 3. Touch from another person (i.e. massage, joint compressions, hugging)